Child Neurology Training Program

 Sample Contract: click her

-Benefits Include: Health and dental insurance, 14 days paid vacation + 6 personal days, and generous educational/CME stipend, monthly meal stipend, and 401(k) matching up to 3%
+Benefits Include: Health and dental insurance, 14 days paid vacation + 6 protected sick days and generous educational/CME stipend, monthly meal stipend, and 401(k) matching up to 3%

 Our past trainees have gone onto prestigious fellowships, academic general neurology, academic neuroscience, and private practice.